oncomouse/AndrewPilsch.com/source/_cv-src.md

 ### For Arizona State University

+**IHC English Education Search Committee Member** 2014 &ndash; Successful hire for tenure-track assistant professor in English Education.

-**Noösphere Reading Group Organizer**, 2014-Present &ndash; Ongoing, informal reading group of SLS faculty reading works related to the topics of global consciousness and global awareness.
+**Noösphere Reading Group Organizer**, 2014 &ndash; Ongoing, informal reading group of SLS faculty reading works related to the topics of global consciousness and global awareness.

-**IHR Nexus Lab Advisory Group Member**, _Institute for Humanities Research_, 2013-Present &ndash; The Nexus Lab, resulting from the work of the DH Initiative at ASU, serves as a focal point and incubator for collaborative, digital research across the humanities at ASU.
+**IHR Nexus Lab Advisory Group Member**, _Institute for Humanities Research_, 2013-2015 &ndash; The Nexus Lab, resulting from the work of the DH Initiative at ASU, serves as a focal point and incubator for collaborative, digital research across the humanities at ASU.

-**IHR Nexus Lab Data Visualization Working Group Member**, 2014-Present.
+**IHR Nexus Lab Data Visualization Working Group Member**, 2014-2015.

 **Digital Humanities Initiative Working Group Member**, _Institute for Humanities Research_, 2013 &ndash; Created purpose document inaugurating an interdisciplinary research and pedagogy initiative for digital humanities.